snokvist/wfb-ng_provisioner/README.md

 - Setup wfb-ng to use/listen channel 165 for troubleshooting and debug.
 But it doesnt really matter as long as gs/vtx is on the same channel.
 - Copy files from "drone" to drone folder structures.
 Apply chmod +x on /usr/bin and /etc/init.d/ files.
 - set your wifi profile with for example "fw_setenv wifi_profile bl-r8812af1".
 See /etc/wifi_profiles.yaml for valid wifi profiles.
 This is only used to generate the /etc/vtc_info.yaml
-- set your vtx name with "fw_setenv vtx_name My_Cool_VTX".
-This is only used to generate the /etc/vtc_info.yaml but is used for example when naming your backup.
 - reboot vtx to generate the /etc/vtx_info.yaml, or run "generate_vtx_info.sh" manually.
 Check for /etc/vtx_info.yaml
-- run provision_listen.sh for initiating the provisioner service to listen for provision commands on 0.0.0.0 port 5555 for 9999s (or if service already running due to init scripts, you need to kill it first)
-- Go and run a provision command on groundstation, info or version are good to start with. --backup and --bind can be next step.
+- Run a provision command on groundstation, info or version are good to start with. --backup and --bind can be next step.
 ![image](https://github.com/user-attachments/assets/1a9d4826-eae6-4a45-9abb-089b07da9fe4)

 ### VTX info output